Master of Science (MS) in Construction Safety

 Our master’s in construction safety is offered 100% online.
 Once you are accepted, all you need is an Internet connection and you can attend class.
 We keep the classes small so you receive personalized attention from faculty who are interested in sharing their knowledge and helping you succeed.

 You’ll work with faculty mentors to develop a major construction leadership project that demonstrates your mastery of construction safety knowledge.

 Dr. Linda F. Martin

-Dr. Linda F. Martin has a PhD in occupational health and safety from Capitol, an MS in Occupational Safety Management, an MBA, and a BS in geology.
+Dr. Linda F. Martin has a PhD in Occupational Health and Safety from Capitol Tech, an MS in Occupational Safety Management, an MBA, and a BS in Geology.
 Dr. Martin has 30 years of professional experience in construction and occupational safety and has a strong background in all aspects of the environmental health and safety disciplines.
 Dr. Martin is the former Chief Learning Officer at the Board of Certified Safety Professionals, where she previously served as a two-term President of the Board of Directors.
 She holds several highly regarded industry credentials, such as the Certified Safety Professional and the Certified Industrial Hygienist certifications.
 Dr. Martin is the 2018 National Safety Council Marion Martin award winner for women in safety who have achieved professional excellence in their area of specialty and helped pave the way to success for other women in the profession.

 Program Director of the Construction Management and Critical Infrastructure Program

 Gary Burke has an MBA from Southern Methodist University and a BS in Building Science from Auburn University.
 He has extensive experience in business operations and management, commercial and residential construction, real estate and land development, residential and commercial property.
 Professor Burke has a passion for education and has mentored hundreds of students in the construction management field.